UoYCS-plasma/GP2/index.md

 ## What is GP 2?

-GP 2 is a visual, rule-based, nondeterministic graph programming language which frees programmers from handling low-level data structures for graphs.
+GP 2 is a visual, rule-based, non-deterministic graph programming language which frees programmers from handling low-level data structures for graphs.
+The main motivation behind GP 2 is facilitating formal reasoning about programs while supporting practical problem solving.

-A GP 2 program algorithmically transforms an input graph into an output graph by sequentially applying graph transformation systems.
-GP 2 is computationally complete; it can compute any computable partial function on labelled graphs.
-There are also a number of results on the verification and correctness of graph programs using [Hoare logic](https://journal.ub.tu-berlin.de/eceasst/article/view/827) and [Confluence analysis](https://link.springer.com/chapter/10.1007%2F978-3-319-74730-9_8) (see *Verification of Graph Programs* in the [publications page](https://uoycs-plasma.github.io/GP2/publications)).
+A GP 2 program algorithmically transforms an input graph into an output graph by sequentially applying graph transformation rules.
+GP 2 is computationally complete in that every computable partial function on labelled graphs can be programmed.
+There are a number of results on formally verifying graph programs using Hoare logics, on checking confluence of programs (see *Verification of Graph Programs* and *Checking Graph Programs for Confluence* on the [publications page](https://uoycs-plasma.github.io/GP2/publications)).

 The core of GP 2 consists of four constructs: single-step application of a set of conditional graph transformation rules, sequential composition, branching and iteration.
 The language has a small structural operational semantics.